rossmc/how-to-venia/doc/manage-state-with-redux/index.md

 ## Overview

+> ⚠️ PWA Studio now provides state data through [context hooks] which is not demonstarted in this documented.
+The method described here still works but needs to be updated.

 PWA Studio uses Redux to manage the application state.
 If you're not familiar with Redux you should see the [Learn More][] section and do some of your own research online so you have basic understanding of it.